MingxuanXie/Index/03_about.md

 permalink: /about/
 ---

-Mingxuan Xie is an architectural designer, digital artist and indie developer.
-He is the founder of mix-reality studio [Vrch](http://vrch.io) and co-founder of [Hyperbation Art Duo](http://hyperbation.art).
-Having been trained as an architect and worked for world-leading architectural firms, he is now a cyberspatial architect who experiments with mixed-reality technologies (AR & VR) to remix, recreate and rediscover architectural spaces and explore architecture as a new form of Gesamtkunstwerk in the post-human and post-digital contexts.
+Mingxuan Xie is an architectural designer, computational artist and indie developer.
+He is the founder of [Vrch Studio](http://vrch.io) and co-founder of [Hyperbation Art Duo](http://hyperbation.art).
+Having been trained as an architect and worked for world-leading architectural firms, he is now a cyberspatial architect who experiments with latest digital technologies to explore [Vrchitecture](/vrchitecture) as a new form of Gesamtkunstwerk in the post-human and post-digital contexts.

 ---